Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-2/README.md

 # Chapter 2 Exercise 2: Creating a new route
 ## Objectives:
+* Understand the usage of routes in the app so far
-* You will add aditional routes to your project.
+* Add an additional route to your project.

 ## Steps

-1. Navigate to your `MyPractice/lab-project` folder.
-If you had any issues creating the project, copy the solution from the last exercise into this location.

-1. If not already running, open a terminal at the location of your project folder.
-You can right click the `MyPractice/lab-project/package.json` and Choose Open Terminal.

-1. Start the application by running the command  `nodemon start`

-1. In the browser, visit the URL http://localhost:3000 and verify that it is working.
-You can ctrl-click this link in VS Code.
+### Review and organize existing routes

+1. Visit the site at http://localhost:3000

+1. Notice the text on the screen.
+Look at the generated folder structure and code, can you see which file sets this text?
+Think of your answer, and then scroll down to see..

+    ```

+    ```

+1. In `app.js` there are lines to include routes:
+    ``` javascript
+    var index = require('./routes/index');
+    var users = require('./routes/users');
+    ```

+1. And further down the file these are used.
+    ``` javascript
+    app.use('/', index);
+    app.use('/users', users);
+    ```

+1. This had been set up during the app creation.
+Let's organize a bit and move the require statements down to the use statements so that all 4 of these lines are together.
+These statements could even be combined like this:
+    ```app.use('/', require('./routes/index'));```

+1. What the app.use means, is that when http://localhost:3000/ is hit in the browser, it will use the index (/) router.
+Open the file `/routes/index.js` and see how it defines a router using express.Router()
+    ``` var router = express.Router();```

+1. This router is exported, but before it is, it defines that when a GET request is made to the index path, that the index view (in this case index.pug) is rendered and the title with value of Express is passed.

+1. Notice in `app.js` that the route `/users` will use the `routes/users.js`.
+Look inside of this file.
+Notice that the route is setup with `router.get('/', ` not `router.get('/users',`.
+If the entry inside /users.js was also /users then the complete path to match would be http://localhost:3000/users/users

+### Create a new route

 1. Create a new route in the routes folder called students.js `routes/studets.js`.
-The easiest way to do this is to copy and paste users.js.
+The easiest way to do this is to copy and paste `users.js`.
 You can right click and choose copy (or CTRL-C) then click the folder and right click and choose paste. (or CTRL-V)

 1. This is where the display of students will be.
 For now, update the line to read